vladmandic/face-api/README.md

 ## Weights

-Pretrained models are includes in `./weights`.
+Pretrained models and their weights are includes in `./model`.

 ## Build